swyddfa/esbonio/docs/index.rst

       :link: lsp-howto
       :link-type: ref

-      Step-by-step guides on integrating Esbonio with other text editors.
+      Short, focused guides on how to achieve a specific outcome with Esbonio

    .. grid-item-card:: Reference
       :text-align: center